 Seedlings are generally planted outdoors once they are about 4″-6″ tall and have grown “true leaves.”
-The outdoor temperature is also key, as warm-season crops like tomatoes and peppers do not grow well when temperatures are under about 50°F (10°C).
-That said, plants typically do best when transplanted outdoors before they start flowering and fruiting.
+The outdoor temperature is also very important, as warm-season crops like tomatoes and peppers do not grow well when temperatures are under about 50°F (10°C).
+Plants typically do best when transplanted outdoors before they start flowering and fruiting.

 When to plant seedlings outside